AnimEigo: Distribution

-The company streams their titles on VRV (via VRV Select), Hoopla, RetroCrush, Tubi, and CONtv.
-Some of their titles were on Hulu, but they have been removed.
+The company streams their titles on Hoopla, RetroCrush, Tubi, and CONtv.
+Some of their titles were on Hulu and VRV (via VRV Select), but they have been removed.

 The company is well known for the quality of its translation and subtitles, and pioneered such techniques as multi-color subtitles, overlapping dialogue, and supertitles that explain important cultural, linguistic and historical tidbits.
 They also include comprehensive cultural and linguistic liner notes with their releases.
 Alert viewers will often find subtle references to pop culture and current events hidden in the subtitles when they match what the characters are actually saying.
 Sometimes the references are blatant; in episode 18 of Super Dimension Fortress Macross, the dying Roy Fokker not only repeats the famous words of Mr. Spock from Star Trek II: The Wrath of Khan – "The needs of the many outweigh the needs of the few..." but adds Captain Kirk's reply – "or the one".

 They also licensed two Lupin III films: Lupin III: The Fuma Conspiracy and Lupin III: Legend of the Gold of Babylon.
-Because of legal issues surrounding the Lupin name (which was used by author Monkey Punch without permission from the estate of Maurice Leblanc), the titles were released as Rupan III (which is the romaji pronunciation of Lupin).
+Because of legal issues surrounding the Lupin name, which was used by author Monkey Punch without permission from the estate of Maurice Leblanc, the titles were released as Rupan III, which is the romaji pronunciation of Lupin.
 Even after the Lupin name passed into public domain in the 1990s, they continued to distribute the films as Rupan III.